AndersDeath/diary2/000-current.md

 # 03 April - Monday - Yerevan - 186 day of immigration

 This day was nice.
 I did a lot of things as usual.
-Holy theory has been released and I will proceed working on
+Holy theory has been released and I will proceed working on it during the week.